Foreign travel advice

 Non-resident children leaving Portugal

-Non-resident children aged 17 and under who leave Portugal alone, or with a person who is not their parent or guardian, must have a letter of authorisation unless they are returning to their country of origin.
+Non-resident children aged 17 and under who leave Portugal alone, or with a person who is not their parent or guardian, must have a properly certified letter of authorisation unless they are returning to their country of origin.

 Resident children leaving Portugal

-A child aged 17 or under who is resident in Portugal must carry a legally certified letter of authorisation if travelling without their parent or legal guardian.
+A child aged 17 or under who is resident in Portugal must carry a properly certified letter of authorisation if travelling without their parent or legal guardian.
 See more details in the Living in Portugal guide.

 Vaccine requirements